Legazpi, Albay: Infrastructure growth (2009–2015)

-In addition to commercial developments, Legazpi City pursued major infrastructure projects aimed at improving transportation and mitigating natural hazards.
-Legazpi Boulevard, a coastal highway and promenade, was constructed to serve as both a transport corridor and a seawall protecting against storm surges.
-The initial 4-kilometer segment, stretching from the port area through Barangays Dap-dap and Puro, was completed through a public–private partnership in the early 2010s.

-In 2009, the city inaugurated the Legazpi Grand Central Terminal, a modern integrated transport facility developed through a public–private partnership.
-Constructed under a Build–operate–transfer (BOT) arrangement without direct expenditure from the city government, the terminal became a recognized model for successful local PPP implementation.
-The project earned Legazpi a Galing Pook Award in 2014, recognizing it as one of the ten most outstanding local governance programs in the Philippines.

-In Barangay Dap-dap, a public park and promenade known as Sawangan Park was later developed along the boulevard.
-Inaugurated in the late 2010s, the park features landscaped areas, recreational facilities, and views of Mayon Volcano and Albay Gulf.

-The boulevard was extended northward beginning in 2017, with a 2.7-kilometer expansion traversing the coastal barangays of Sabang, Pigcale, Baybay, and San Roque.
-The ₱2.1-billion project, implemented in partnership with the Department of Public Works and Highways (DPWH), included the construction of a seawall, a four-lane road with bike lanes, and a 380-meter bridge.
-These were designed to reduce flood risk and improve access to northern Albay.
+A public park and promenade known as Sawangan Park was later developed in Barangay Dap-dap along the Legazpi Boulevard.
+Inaugurated in the late 2010s the park featured landscaped areas, recreational facilities, and views of Mayon Volcano and Albay Gulf.
+Beginning in 2017 the boulevard underwent a 2.7 kilometer expansion traversing the coastal barangays of Sabang, Pigcale, Baybay, and San Roque.
+The ₱2.1-billion project was implemented in partnership with the Department of Public Works and Highways (DPWH) and included the construction of a seawall, a four-lane road with bike lanes, and a 380-meter bridge, all designed to reduce flood risk and improve access to northern Albay.

-In southern Legazpi, an 18-kilometer concrete highway was constructed to connect the upland barangays of Buenavista, Cagbacong, and nearby communities with the city center.
-The project was also intended to facilitate access to the new airport in Daraga.

-Also in 2014, Legazpi placed second in the national Livable Cities Design Challenge, which evaluated cities on urban planning and disaster resilience.
-Iloilo City ranked first, followed by Legazpi and Cebu City in third place.
+In southern Legazpi an 18-kilometer concrete highway was constructed to connect the upland barangays of Buenavista, Cagbacong, and nearby communities with the city center, as well as facilitate access to the new airport in Daraga.
+Also in 2014, Legazpi placed second in the national Livable Cities Design Challenge which evaluated cities on urban planning and disaster resilience.